 Throughout lockdown, the school was open for the children of key workers.
 We didn’t merely provide fun activities: we kept their learning going.
 Many of our parents are front line workers and we were pleased to be able to support their tremendous work.
 The school also provided a bus service between the local hospitals for key staff and produced PPE equipment for local surgeries; we did all we could to help.

 As soon as the government gave the go-ahead, Red House opened for all primary aged children.
 Investment in new technology and inventive staffing solutions – including the use of senior school teachers – meant we could invite all the children to join us – and how they loved it.
 Over 85% of the children returned which is testament to how much they love school and how much trust parents have in us.

-Whatever September brings, we’re ready.
+Whatever the future brings, we’re ready.
 We have recruited extra staff to ensure our maximum class size is 18 (and very often less than 15).
-Adhering to the government guidelines at all times, we plan to have all children back full time.
 Should there be a second lockdown, we are ready to launch our virtual school once again.
 Red House has been challenged over the last few months but, like our children, we have been resilient and adaptable.
 Whatever the future brings, we will get through this together.

 With best wishes